Avoiding Indoor Heat Stroke

-Summer is an exciting season.
-It’s a time for family vacations, deck parties, and afternoons at the lake.
-There are also days when it’s best to escape the summer heat by hanging out indoors.
+Summer is a wonderful time of year.
+It’s a time for beach vacations, deck parties, and afternoons at the lake.
+There are also days when it’s best to escape the summer heat by staying inside.
 It can also be a dangerous time if the correct precautions aren’t taken to prepare your home to accommodate the extreme outside temperatures of this time of year.
-Heat exhaustion and heat stroke are serious conditions ‘that can occur when the body becomes overheated, and it can occur anywhere, outside or in your home.
-A heat stroke requires emergency medical attention and, if treatment is not received, may cause injury to your heart, brain, kidneys, and muscles, and in extreme cases a heat stroke could result in death.
+Heat exhaustion and heat stroke are urgent conditions ‘that can occur when the body becomes overheated, and it can occur anywhere, outside or in your home.
+A heat stroke requires emergency medical attention and, if untreated, may cause injury to your heart, brain, kidneys, and muscles, and in severe cases a heat stroke may be fatal.
 So keep in mind Safety First, both inside and outside your home.
-Find out how you can keep yourself and your family safe from heat sickness this summer.
+Find out how you can keep yourself and your family safe from overheating this summer.

-You can be careful but things can still happen.
-Know the signs of heat exhaustion and heat-related conditions: nausea, feeling faint, headache, rapid heartbeat, pain in your chest, issues with breathing, and more.
-If you are out of your home and have any of these symptoms, find air-conditioned shelter immediately.
-If you are not feeling better within 30 minutes or are having trouble breathing, loss of consciousness, or pain in your chest, call your doctor immediately or go to the nearest emergency room.
+You can be careful but things can still go wrong.
+Know the symptoms of heat exhaustion and heat-related conditions: nausea, feeling faint, headache, rapid heartbeat, chest pain, issues with breathing, and more.
+If you are out of your home and have any of these symptoms, seek air-conditioned shelter as soon as possible.
+If you do not feel better within 30 minutes or are having trouble breathing, loss of consciousness, or pain in your chest, call your doctor immediately or go to the nearest ER.

 Have your A/C equipment checked ASAP

-Proactively servicing your home’s air conditioning system will help prevent a breakdown on the warmest summer days, when your A/C system is operating at maximum capacity 24/7 for weeks and months.
-During a standard maintenance service, an expert AC technician can typically avert an emergency by finding problems and replacing parts before they go out, and cleaning and tuning the system so it is ready to keep you cool throughout the summer when you want it most.
+Proactively servicing your home’s air conditioning system will help prevent a breakdown on the warmest summer days, when your AC equipment is operating at top capacity 24/7 for weeks and months.
+During a proactive maintenance service, an expert AC technician can typically avert an emergency by locating problems and replacing parts before they breakdown, and getting an ac tune up so it is ready to keep you cool throughout the summer when you want it most.

-Wear loose, lightweight clothes, especially when you’re going to be outdoors.
-Avoid wearing dark shades, especially black fabrics, since dark colors hold heat.
+Wear loose, lightweight clothes, particularly when you’re going to be outside.
+Stay away from dark hues, particularly black fabrics, since dark colors absorb heat.
 The color white is a better choice since it reflects the sun.
-It’s also good to wear a wide-brimmed or gardening hat to help stop the sun from shining down on your face, and never layer clothing.
+It’s also good to wear a wide-brimmed or gardening hat to keep the sun off your face, and never layer clothing.

-Help keep you and your loved ones hydrated by drinking lots of fluids, including water or juice.
-Just because you are not thirsty doesn’t mean your body isn’t in need of hydration so try carrying a water bottle with you always.
+Help keep you and your loved ones hydrated by drinking lots of fluids, such as water or juice.
+Even if you’re not thirsty, your body can still be in need of hydration so try carrying a water bottle with you always.
 When heat waves come in or it’s the middle of the day, avoid drinks that include alcohol or caffeine since they can accelerate dehydration.

-To ensure your A/C system is in good shape and is prepared to keep your home cool if there’s an emergency, call Fras-Air/General Service Experts Heating & Air Conditioning.
-We are available 24/7/365 so whenever you need us, we’re there for you.
+To ensure your A/C system is in good health and is prepared to keep your home cool if there’s an aircon repair emergency, call Fras-Air/General Service Experts.
+We are available day or night so whenever you need us, we’re there for you.